A Deterministic Approximation to Neural SDEs: Bidimensional Moment Matching

 \subsection{Computing the cross-covariance}

-The term $\mathrm{Cov}[f_\theta(z_k), z_k]$ stands for the cross-covariance between the input $z_k$, which is itself a random variable, and its transformation with the drift function $f_\theta(z_k)$.
-Due to the same reasons as the mean and covariance of $f_\theta(z_k)$, this cross-covariance term cannot be analytically calculated except for trivial drift functions.
+The term $\mathrm{Cov}[f_\theta(x_k), x_k]$ corresponds to the cross-covariance between the input $x_k$, which is a random variable, and its transformation with the drift function $f_\theta(x_k)$.
+Due to the same reasons as the mean and covariance of $f_\theta(x_k)$, this cross-covariance term cannot be analytically calculated except for trivial drift functions.
 However, cross-covariance is not provided as a direct outcome of VMM.
 As being neither a symmetric nor a positive semi-definite matrix, inaccurate approximation of cross-covariance may impair numerical stability.
-This fact provides us yet another motivation for maintaining our method deterministic.
-Applying Stein's lemma \citep{steins_lemma}
+Applying Stein's lemma \cite{steins_lemma}